To get more consistent insurance leads in 2020, I’ve outlined the 24 best, proven insurance marketing strategies you can use to grow your agency —

 - Phone number

 - Category of your business.

-You’ll also manage and respond to any Google reviews directly from your Google My Business account — more on why that’s important in #9.
+You’ll also manage and respond to any Google reviews directly from your Google Business Profile account — more on why that’s important in #9.

 Which is NOT what we want considering Google is the #1-used search engine in the U.S!